Coccolith: Function

 Although coccoliths are remarkably elaborate structures whose formation is a complex product of cellular processes, their function is unclear.
 Hypotheses include defence against grazing by zooplankton or infection by bacteria or viruses; maintenance of buoyancy; release of carbon dioxide for photosynthesis; to filter out harmful UV light; or in deep-dwelling species, to concentrate light for photosynthesis.

 Fossil record

 Because coccoliths are formed of low-Mg calcite, the most stable form of calcium carbonate, they are readily fossilised.
 They are found in sediments together with similar microfossils of uncertain affinities (nanoliths) from the Upper Triassic to recent.
 They are widely used as biostratigraphic markers and as paleoclimatic proxies.
+Stable oxygen and carbon isotope data from coccoliths is used to reconstruct estimates of oceanic CO2 concentrations in the geologic past.
 Coccoliths and related fossils are referred to as calcareous nanofossils or calcareous nannoplankton (nanoplankton).